What Can We Learn About a Lawsuit from Chess?

 U for Unorthodox Opening

 Conveying a dark arrangement of opening moves rather than a notable gambit.
-Frequently accommodating if playing against a chess PC which works utilizing calculations.
+Frequently accommodating if playing against a chess PC which works utilising calculations.

 V for Valve